jareware/chilipie-kiosk/first-boot.md

 The scripts `~/display-on.sh` and `~/display-off.sh` control the HDMI output of the Raspberry Pi.

 There's a sample configuration in the crontab for turning the display off outside of office hours - use `crontab -e` to uncomment it.

+## Adjusting the output resolution

+If the display auto-detection fails and chooses a funky default resolution for you, [there's a few things you can do](https://github.com/futurice/chilipie-kiosk/issues/13) to try and fix that.

+## Changing locale settings

+To change the keyboard layout:

+    $ sudo dpkg-reconfigure console-data

+To change the timezone:

+    $ sudo dpkg-reconfigure tzdata